 The Christie is one of Europe’s leading cancer centres, treating over 40,000 patients a year.
 We have a history of over 100 years of leading cancer care.

 We are based in Manchester and serve a population of 3.2 million across Greater Manchester & Cheshire, but as a national specialist around a quarter of our patients are referred to us from other parts of the country.

 - 2,700 staff in excess of 130 Consultants

 - An annual turnover last year of £223 million;

-- radiotherapy through one of the largest radiotherapy departments in the world, both on our main site in South Manchester and via The Christie radiotherapy centres in Oldham and Salford
+- The largest radiotherapy department in the world on our main site in south Manchester, plus radiotherapy centres in Oldham and Salford;

 Palliative and supportive care

 The Christie Supportive Care Team supports patients from diagnosis through to recovery, as well as providing care during the last days and weeks of life.
 We have a special interest in early intervention including prevention and management of the adverse effects of cancer and cancer treatment.

 The team has built excellent relationships with oncologists; we work closely with them undertaking joint clinics and ward rounds across different disease groups (e.g. ovarian, colorectal, Hepato-biliary cancers).
 This includes a joint clinic between the supportive care team and the Experimental Cancer Medicine Treatment unit at The Christie.
 The pain service is also integrated within supportive care and we work jointly as one team.